Azure/ResourceModules/docs/wiki/Solution creation.md

 # Pipeline-orchestration

 The modules provided by this repo can be orchestrated to create more complex infrastructures and as such reusable solutions or products.
+This approach leverages the main 'ResourceModules' repository alongside its contained modules & pipeline templates to deploy resources.
+Each pipeline job deploys one instance of a resources and their order is controlled by specifying dependencies in the pipeline itself.

 ## ***Sample solution for multi-repository approach***